 Instructions

-- While the pan heats up, cut the onion in half through the root (vertically).
-Remove the outer layer of skin and trim off both ends of both halves of the onion.
-Cut the onion into ¼-inch slices (with the knife positioned vertically in the same way as when you cut the onion in half - so that halfway through cutting it would slice through the root if the root was still intact).
+- Slice the onion(s).
+While the pan heats up, cut the onion in half through the root end (vertically).
+Remove the outer layer of skin and trim off both ends of each half of the onion.
+Cut the onion into ¼-inch slices (with the knife positioned vertically in the same way as when you cut the onion in half).
 Make sure your slices are all the same size thickness for even cooking.

 Notes